Ktana/Object-Oriented-EX/README.md

 -**_Algo_2_** -  Second Algorithm that takes 3 MAC's and 3 signals, then returns one coordinate that closest to them all. this coordinate represents a place on map that we can't really see.

+-**_Full_Coortinate_** - A class that represents coordinate that include altitude, longitude and latitude and also MAC's signal of this specific coordinate.

+### Predicate package:
+-**_MyPredicateFactory_** - Creats the filters by And/Or/Not.
+The predicate aids in determaining the relation between terms.

+-**_Filter_** - Class that implements the Serializable interface to write and save the filter object into a bin file.

 ### Junit package.

 ### org.jsefa package: